unioslo/cerebrum/doc/cweb/cweb.rst

 where the software is installed is available to the user that renders the pages (e.g. CGI scripts may be run by user nobody)

+Furthermore, mx.DateTime must be installed and accessible from python (store users, package is called python-module-egenix-mx-base).

 Configuration
 --------------